Restylane Vs. Juvederm Vs. Sculptra: Face Dermal Fillers Comparison

 There are five fillers in the Juvederm® family:

 Both Restylane and Juvederm are non-invasive, non-surgical procedures with no related downtime.
-The procedures take anywhere from 15 – 60 minutes depending on the number of areas being treated.
-Because both Restylane and Juvederm are HA-based, it is possible to combine treatments or use either interchangeably.
+The procedures take anywhere from 15 to 60 minutes, depending on the number of areas being treated.
+Because both Restylane and Juvederm are HA-based, it is possible to combine treatments or use them interchangeably.
 Both provide instant results and are also totally reversible.

 • have allergies to any ingredients in the injections;